-Of the events, he says: "It becomes clear that the true author...is Robert Rosen, author of Lennon book, Eric B is a fake name used by Mr. Rosen whose recent actions indicate that he conspired with former Air Force Secretary Hans Mark to set up the assassination of ex-Beatle John Lennon."
+Of the events, he says: "It becomes clear that the true author...is Robert Rosen, author of Lennon book, Eric B is a fake name used by Mr. Rosen whose recent actions indicate that he conspired with former Air Force Secretary Hans Mark to set up the [incident] of ex-Beatle John Lennon."

 In September 1969, American college students published articles claiming that clues to McCartney's supposed passing could be found among the lyrics and artwork of the Beatles' recordings.
 This might be the best of the many Beatles theories.

 This is because it's so far-fetched given how much time would have had to go into pretending to carry out such a charade.

 Every Member of the Beatles Perished and Was Replaced - Except Paul

 In 1994, college student Chris Fishel devised evidence that instead of Paul being passed, that it was every other member of the The Beatles who had actually gone on to the Greaet Beyond.
 Fishel argues that Ringo Starr was supposedly the first to go, in 1963.

 He was then followed by George Harrison in 1964, and John Lennon in 1965.